openmanuscript/openmanuscript/README.md

 I've been writing long enough to want to solve a few long-term problems:

-- That awesome story idea that I had a while ago ...
+- That awesome story idea that I worked on a while ago ...
 I was using an old Word version, and I can't open the files anymore.

 - Let's face it, lots of text editing software wasn't designed with writing